- Home

 This is the KFO studio at WNBQ in 1951, three years after their network debut on this day in 1949.
 From left to right: Beulah Zachary, producer (seated); Harry Glyer, boom operator; Jack Fascinato, composer (at piano); John Kinsey, stage manager; Bruce Berquist, cameraman; Kukla and Burr Tillstrom; Jim Edwards, cameraman; John Casagrande and Jimmy Lynch (stagehands).
 Enjoy and share! -Bobby Ellerbee

 Here’s A BIG SURPRISE!
-The First Time I Have Every Heard Of This!
+The First Time I Have Ever Heard of This!

-When Bud Yorkin presented ‘An Evening With Fred Astaire’ October 17, 1958, he used the entire NBC Burbank facility….all four color studios and control rooms and all 16 TK41 cameras were used to fed the show live to the east coast and, to the video tape room there where a master and backup were recorded in color for playback to the west coast.
+When Bud Yorkin presented ‘An Evening with Fred Astaire’ October 17, 1958, he used the entire NBC Burbank facility…. all four-color studios and control rooms and all 16 TK41 cameras were used to feed the show live to the east coast and, to the video tape room there where a master and backup were recorded in color for playback to the west coast.
 The clip starts at the point Mr. Yorkin gives us this amazing detail.

 Granted, this was a big deal, but I have never heard of a production taking up a whole network facility for a show before.
 After the live portion, the cast went to The Beverly Hills Hotel to watch the color playback for the west coast.
 As Astaire arrived, he received a phone call from President Eisenhower, and one from Ed Sullivan.
 Astaire could not believe Sullivan had called with congratulations.
 The President, yes, but Sullivan’s call amazed him.
 Thanks to John Butler for the Yorkin clip.
 Enjoy and share! -Bobby Ellerbee